NikhilaRao1/medical-imaging-book/README.md

 ## Book Draft
 - [Chapter 1: Introduction to Medical Imaging](chapter1.md)
-- [Chapter 2: Signal and System Foundations for Medical Imaging](chapter2.md) *This is a draft of Chapter 1 of the Medical Imaging online textbook.
+- [Chapter 2: Signal and System Foundations for Medical Imaging](chapter2.md) *This is a draft of Chapters 1 and 2 of the Medical Imaging online textbook.
 Later chapters and quizzes will be added using AI-assisted content generation.*